 This post originally appeared on Isabel’s blog.
-We are so honored to share her words here.
+I’m so honored to share her words here.

 “wandering womb: following the words she speaks”